-Rationale: Bringing established foreign ELT companies to Barbados will raise the profile of the industry, which will benefit local providers.
-Additionally, foreign companies will bring with them industry expertise and knowledge, as well as an existing student base that will generate direct economic benefits for Barbados.
-The American Association of Intensive English Programmes should be a useful resource for developing a shortlist of prospective companies.
+Rationale: Bringing established foreign ELT companies and nursing schools to Saint Lucia will raise the profile of the industry, which will benefit local providers.
+Additionally, foreign companies will bring with them industry expertise and knowledge, as well as an existing student base that will generate direct economic benefits for Saint Lucia.
+The American Association of Intensive English Programmes (AAIEP) and American Nurses Association (ANA) should be useful resources for developing a shortlist of prospective companies.

-Actions Required Resources Required Contact AAIEP to shortlist service providers and then contact individual companies to gauge interest, at a later stage, familiarisation visits may be required; BIDC to lead, working with the BTA to conduct familiarisation trips 100 person days in year one, 40 person p.a. thereafter.
+Actions Required Resources Required Contact AAIEP and ANA to shortlist service providers and then contact individual companies to gauge interest, at a later stage, familiarisation visits may be required; NDC to lead working with the SLTB to conduct familiarisation trips 150 person days in year one, 60 person p.a. thereafter.